elkan1788/hugo-theme-next/README.en.md

 # Subscribe New Hugo NexT

-Since I used Hugo engine to migrated my blog, and the `hugo-theme-next` theme was nearly 2 year old.
+Since I used Hugo engine to migrated my blog at Augst 2022, and the `hugo-theme-next` theme was nearly 2 year old.
 In those times I had repaired & added some features, but found that there still more different from `Hexo NexT`.
 In order to more better friendly using theme travel who loved the `NexT`, I begined rebuild the theme with latest Hexo NexT V8 version when COVID-19 happened in Shanghai.
 Now it finished whole display content & supoort 4 shceme as origin.
 Welcome to your attention & join in.
 Thanks.

 <img src="//lisenhui.gitee.io/imgs/hugo-next/logo/hugo-next-primary.png" width="300">

-New Repository： [Hugo NexT Origination](https://github.com/hugo-next/) Preview： [Hugo NexT Development](https://hugo-next-dev.vercel.app/)
+New Repository： [Hugo NexT Origination](https://github.com/hugo-next/)

+Preview： [Hugo NexT Development](https://hugo-next-dev.vercel.app/)

 ## This theme would never update next time!!!